 International conference on ‘New television screens, new regulation’

-The Belgian MEDIADEM team and the Conseil supérieur de l’audiovisuel organised an international conference on ‘New television screens, new regulation’ on 5-6 July 2012, at the prestigious Palais des Académies, in Brussels, Belgium.
+The Belgian MEDIADEM team and the Conseil supérieur de l’audiovisuel organised an international conference on ‘New television screens, price new regulation’ on 5-6 July 2012, at the prestigious Palais des Académies, in Brussels, Belgium.

 The main objective of the event was to shed light on the issues raised by the actual state of technological convergence in the field of (audiovisual) media and (audiovisual) media regulation.
 The conference included five thematic sessions.
 Each session comprised two interventions from academics in the field of media law and policy and a debate among practitioners (various branches of the industry, regulators, and civil society).

 The opening session, on Thursday, 5 July, was attended by the Vice-première Ministre, Madame Onkelinkx, who was in charge of audiovisual matters when the CSA was created 15 years ago, and by the present Ministre de l’Audiovisuel, Madame Laanan.
 During the conference, there were interventions and observations from regulatory authorities from the UK (Ofcom, ATVOD) and France (CSA), from representatives of the cultural industries, the media (public service media, private media, radio, television, and print), of the telecommunication sector, and of the civil society (NGOs).
 An audience of about 150 people participated in the two-day event.